 Step 1.
 Defining and Presenting the Issue

-Here, you need to convince the audience that your problem is significant and it has a negative impact on people around you.
+Here, you need to convince the audience that your problem is significant and that it has a negative impact on people around you.
 When presenting the issue, it is important to be specific and to provide evidence to support your claims.
 You can use statistics, research studies, or personal stories to add to the overall impact of the issue.
 Here is what you can explore:

 - What is the purpose of an open letter?